Is Berkeley College Right for You?

 The College will apply the seven-week tuition refund schedule when:

-• A student is enrolled in seven-week courses in session I only or session II only and withdraws from all courses;
+• A student is enrolled in seven-week courses in Session I only or session II only and withdraws from all courses;

-• A student is enrolled in seven-week courses in both sessions I and II and withdraws from all courses in session II before starting session II;
+• A student is enrolled in seven-week courses in both Sessions I and II and withdraws from all courses in Session II before starting Session II;

-• A student is enrolled in seven-week courses in both session I and II and withdraws from all courses in session I; however, if the student returns and attends session II, tuition and financial aid will be recalculated based on the 15-week refund schedule.
+• A student is enrolled in seven-week courses in both Session I and II and withdraws from all courses in Session I; however, if the student returns and attends Session II, tuition and financial aid will be recalculated based on the 15-week refund schedule.

 A student’s enrollment status is determined at the end of the add/drop period (week two).
 At that time the student is charged, and any financial aid is paid, based on the student’s enrollment status.
 (Individual course drops after week two do not entitle the student to a refund for that course.)
 Students wishing to withdraw after the start of a semester should contact the Academic Advisement Department.
 In accordance with the refund schedule above, withdrawn students will be responsible for charges incurred as of their last recorded date of participation.
 Balances in excess of charges, including deposits, held at the time of withdrawal or dismissal will be applied to outstanding charges.
 Any overpayment of tuition and fees will be refunded.